Select Page

 How many camps were there?
 Were they all the same?

 Between 1933 and 1945, Nazi Germany and its allies established more than 44,000 camps and other incarceration sites (including ghettos).
-There were various types of camps, performing different functions: concentration camps were for the detention of real or perceived “enemies of the Reich,”; forced-labor camps exploited the labor of prisoners for economic gain and to meet labor shortages in Germany; transit camps served as temporary holding facilities for prisoners awaiting deportation; prisoner-of-war camps held Allied POWs, including Poles and Soviet soldiers; and killing centers were established primarily or exclusively for the murder of large numbers of people immediately upon arrival to the site.
+There were various types of camps, and they were not all the same: concentration camps were for the detention of civilians seen as real or perceived “enemies of the Reich,”; forced-labor camps exploited the labor of prisoners for economic gain and to meet labor shortages in the Reich; transit camps served as temporary holding facilities for prisoners awaiting deportation; prisoner-of-war camps held Allied POWs, including Poles and Soviet soldiers; and killing centers were established primarily and/or exclusively for the murder of large numbers of people immediately upon arrival to the site.
+Of those 44,000 camps created, six camps were designated as “killing centers” and they were: Chelmo, Belzec, Sobibor, Treblinka (II), Auschwitz-Birkenau, and Majdanek.

 How did the Nazis define who was Jewish?

 On November 14, 1935, Germany defined a “Jew” as anyone with three or more Jewish grandparents.
 Those with one or two Jewish grandparents were considered a Mischling (an insult for someone of “mixed race”).
-These definitions had nothing to do with the individuals’ current religious practice, demonstrating how the Nazis viewed Jewish people as a different “race.”
+These definitions had nothing to do with the individuals’ current religious practice, demonstrating how the Germans viewed Jewish people as a different “race,” and not necessarily those with a religious affiliation.
 Those identified as Jews experienced the Holocaust differently than those identified as Mischlings, but all were excluded or ostracized in some fashion and subject to murder.

 What was the difference between the persecution of the Jews and the persecution of other groups by the Nazis?